radiant-rstats/radiant.data/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have fixed a bug and removed a feature that no-longer works with dplyr 1.0.0 (see NEWS.md for details).

+## Test environments

+* local OS X install, R 4.0.1
+* local Windows install, R 4.0.0
+* win-builder

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There is one NOTE about the number of imported non-default packages.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have fixed several bugs and added several new features (see NEWS.md for details).

 ## Test environments